 In order for most security policies to be effective, they need to be enforced with technical safeguards.
 Content-monitoring solutions offer a great deal of benefits for anyone involved with protecting sensitive information.
 Investment in one of these products can:

-organization get stuck without a content monitoring and information leakage policy.
-Consider the
+Don't let your organization get stuck without a content monitoring and information leakage policy.
+Consider the following template:

 Introduction--Overview of the topic being addressed by the policy.